LSSTDESC/descqa/README.md

        ls -1 validation_configs/*.yaml

--  If you are also working on `GCRCatalogs` and want to test our local version of `GCRCatalogs`, you can do:
+-  If you are working on `GCRCatalogs` and want to use DESCQA to test your own local version of `GCRCatalogs`, you can do:

-       ./run_master.sh -p /path/to/dir/that/contains/GCRCatalogs
+       ./run_master.sh -p /path/to/dir/that/contains/GCRCatalogs <and other options as needed>

    Note the path here should be the directory that **contains** `GCRCatalogs`, *not* the `GCRCatalogs` directory itself.